HealthResearchAuthority/rsp-iras-performance-tests/README.md

 ![Full Simple](src/resources/images/fullSimple.png =1100x800)

-## Additional Test Script features
+## Additional Test Script Features

 ### Scenarios
 You can add scenarios to your test configuration, within the `options` portion of the test script.